Resolution to Strengthen US-Taiwan Economic Cooperation

 WHEREAS, U.S. goods exports to Taiwan in 2024 totaled $42.3 billion, up six percent ($2.4 billion) from 2023; and

-WHEREAS, Taiwan has maximized foreign direct investment (FDI) in the United States with the construction of semiconductor manufacturing facilities (fabs) in the United States including an advanced fab in Arizona, investment for which expanded from $12 billion to $165 billion representing the largest FDI in a greenfield project in American history.
-Manufacturing semiconductors domestically secures US international supply chains to these vital items while creating American jobs with competitive salaries and contributing to America’s economic growth; and
+WHEREAS, Taiwan has maximized foreign direct investment (FDI) in the United States and 40% of Taiwan’s outbound goes to the US making our nation the primary destination for Taiwan’s investors with the construction of semiconductor manufacturing facilities (fabs) in the United States including an advanced fab in Arizona, investment for which expanded from $12 billion to $165 billion representing the largest FDI in a greenfield project in American history.
+Manufacturing semiconductors domestically secures US international supply chains to these vital items; enhances the domestic artificial intelligence (AI) supply chain; while creating American jobs (3,000 in Arizona alone) with competitive salaries and contributing to America’s economic growth; and

 WHEREAS, in addition to robust US-Taiwan trade, Taiwan occupies a strategically pivotal position in the Asia-Pacific as part of the First Island Chain, a line of islands along China’s Pacific coast; and